-All our employees are equal, regardless of gender, age, sexual orientation, disability, ethnic background or creed.
-Discriminating against employees on the basis of such conditions is forbidden either in recruitment processes or during their subsequent employment.
-The individual’s qualities must be respected and valued.
-We respond actively if we observe bullying, harassment or inappropriate behaviour, and we work preventively to ensure an inclusive working environment.
-A diverse and inclusive workplace equips us to deliver better solutions to our clients.
+All employees at Bouvet are equal, regardless of gender, pregnancy, parental leave for childbirth or adoption, care duties, ethnicity, religion, life philosophy, disability, sexual orientation, gender identity, gender expression or age.
+Discrimination against employees on the basis of such conditions must not occur, either during the hiring process or later in the employment relationship.
+Each individual's characteristics must be respected and valued.
+We must take action if we observe harassment or inappropriate behaviour, and we will take preventive measures to ensure an inclusive working environment.
+A diverse and inclusive workplace will enable us to deliver better solutions to our customers.

-All our employees are expected to behave in accordance with the guidelines and in a manner which does not discriminate against or bully/harass colleagues, clients, partners or others they meet in connection with their employment.
+All employees at Bouvet are expected to conduct themselves in accordance with the code of conduct, and in a manner that does not discriminate or harass colleagues, customers, partners, or others they meet as Bouvet employees.

-We work systematically on a daily basis with measures to reduce our environmental footprint.
-We have Eco-Lighthouse certification, and our environmental management system incorporates routines for procuring goods and services, sustainable waste handling, energy saving and reducing travel.
-Employees are expected to familiarise themselves with the routines which are communicated, and to make responsible choices in line with these.
+We work systematically with environmental measures in our day-to-day operations to reduce our environmental footprint.
+We are certified to ISO14001 and as an Eco-Lighthouse, and our environmental management system includes procedures for purchasing goods and services, sustainable waste management, energy conservation, and the reduction of travel activities.
+Employees are expected to familiarise themselves with the procedures that are conveyed, and to make responsible choices in line with these procedures.

 All our employees have a duty to maintain the confidentiality of all conditions they learn about in the course of their employment, both within our company and at our clients or partners.
 That applies to both client information and internal matters in our company.
 This duty of confidentiality also remains in force after the employment relationship ceases.